Water & Energy for Food (WE4F): A Grand Challenge for Development

 Katie Bailey

-In partnership with the WE4F GIZ Secretariat Unit, Katie manages the global communications and knowledge management strategies and oversees the hubs’ communications and knowledge management activities.
-She received her M.A. in Environmental Policy at Middlebury Institute of International Studies and her B.A. in Political Science and French at Hood College.
-She has five years of experience in supporting, developing, and leading communications and knowledge activities for agriculture, energy, and water organizations in domestic and international settings.
+Katie manages the global communications and knowledge management strategies and oversees the hubs’ communications and knowledge management activities.
+She received her M.A. in Environmental Policy and Management at Middlebury Institute of International Studies and her B.A. in Political Science and French at Hood College.
+She has a decade of experience in supporting, developing, and leading communications and knowledge activities for agriculture, energy, and water organizations in domestic and international settings.